!

 Vietnam Pheasant chick on soft green faux grass.

 Excitingly, on May 24, 2024, another Vietnam Pheasant hatched in the Aviary’s Breeding Center.
 The chick phase is an extremely delicate time for a hatchling.
-Since every hatching of the Vietnam Pheasant is incredibly important for the species survival, and this was Erik and Magda’s first egg, hatching within the National Aviary’s Breeding Center was this chick’s best chance at thriving.
+Since every hatching of the Vietnam Pheasant is incredibly important for the species’ survival, and this was Erik and Magda’s first egg, hatching within the National Aviary’s Breeding Center was this chick’s best chance at thriving.
 Our experts have been able to conduct regular checkups, just like with an infant, recording their weight and monitoring their growth and development.

 Vietnam Pheasants are a dimorphic species.
 This means the male and female have different markings to easily tell them apart.
 Male Vietnam Pheasants are known for having bright and even metallic blue feathers and a white crest (a group of feathers on the top of a bird’s head).
 This coloring helps them to attract mates.
 Female Vietnam Pheasants are a dark, chestnut shade of brown, perfect for blending into a forest setting, and do not have a crest.
-Will our new chick be a male or a female?
-We’ll find out in several weeks.
-A good indicator besides a verified DNA test?
-If the chick is a male, the blue feathers would begin to develop around 12 weeks (about 3 months) of age.
+If a chick is a male, the blue feathers would begin to develop around 12 weeks (about 3 months) of age.

 Stay tuned for more details about this ever-evolving story.